Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Golden runny egg yolk is the perfect sauce for a burger.
 It adds so much richness to every bite.
-With a perfectly poached egg, smoky Gruyere cheese, and caramelized onions, this Poached Egg Burger recipe will blow you away with flavor.
+With a perfectly fried egg, smoky Gruyere cheese, and caramelized onions, my Fried Egg Burger recipe will blow you away with flavor.

 Grab your napkins and sink your teeth into the rich, smoky, sweet flavor of this burger, and you’ll be hooked on burgers with eggs!
 It’s like a loaded burger recipe with the addition of deliciously runny golden egg yolk.

-Poaching eggs is easy to do and well worth it for this egg burger recipe.
-Follow our guide on How to Poach an Egg for perfect eggs every time.
-It takes just 3 minutes to do, and adds so much richness and flavor to this juicy burger recipe!
+Poaching eggs is easy to do and well worth it for this egg burger recipe if you’d like to try them rather than fried eggs.
+Follow our guide on How to Poach an Egg for perfect eggs every time!

 Hamburger with Egg Recipe Tips